mayadata-io/oep-e2e/testplan/docs/director/authentication/tcid-augi02.md

 ### Details
-- Check the login for Admin user
+- Check the login for Github user1

 ### Steps Performed in the test

-- Login using Administrator user
+- Login using user1
-- Create 2 new users
-  - user1
-  - user2
-- Enable user1
-- Disable user2
-- Login with wrong password
 - Logout
-- Change password
 - Time out
 - Update profile

 ### Expected output

 - Able to login
-- Able to create users
-- Able to login with user1
-- Unable to login with user2
-- Unable to login with wrong password
 - Logout, then on access it should ask for login
 - Timeout, on an time out it should logout and ask for re-login
 - Update profile fields